 - 1. No area shall be permitted in any front yard or within any public right-of-way, including within the VC District. - 2.
 All areas shall be fully screened from public view and from adjacent residential uses or districts. - 3.
-All area must align with the side and rear setbacks of the property line of any adjacent residential use or district.
+No area shall be located within 50 linear feet of the property line of any adjacent residential use or district.